Ekkehard-Schulze/indoor-climate-logger/README.md

   adafruit_bme280, adafruit_bme680,
   adafruit_mlx90614, adafruit_tsl2561,
   adafruit_onewire, adafruit_ds3231, adafruit_ntp
-  these go to the /lib folder
+  these go to the /lib folder.

   You may omit the drivers for the sensors you do not use
 - indoor-climate-logger.py renamed to code.py, header edited for your desired user settings
 - boot.py